UCL/MPHY0026/doc/tracking/errors.rst

 Dynamic errors
 --------------

-Dynamic errors can be found by fixing the markers/sensors onto a fixed surface (rigid body) forming a triangle (or another geometrical shape).
+Dynamic errors can be found by fixing the markers/sensors onto a fixed surface (rigid body) forming a triangle (or another geometrical shape) [Thompson2013]_, [Bonmati2017]_.
 Then the rigid body is moved within the field of view of the tracking system.
 The differences in distance between the markers/sensors are moved are compared to the distances when the rigid body is in static position in order to find the dynamic error.
 The analysis can be done at different speeds.
 Although this evaluation does not represent a complete analysis of the dynamic error, gives a useful estimate.